Close Your Eyes Hind: Development

-Close Your Eyes Hind was written, directed, edited and produced by Syrian-Dutch filmmaker Amir Zaza, based on the Killing of Hind Rajab, a five-year-old Palestinian girl who was killed by the Israel Defense Forces during the Israeli invasion of the Gaza Strip on 29 January 2024, which also killed six of her family members and two paramedics coming to her rescue.
+Close Your Eyes Hind was written, directed, edited, and produced by Syrian-Dutch filmmaker Amir Zaza, and is based on the Killing of Hind Rajab, a five-year-old Palestinian girl who was killed by the Israel Defense Forces during the Israeli invasion of the Gaza Strip on 29 January 2024, which also killed six of her family members and two paramedics coming to her rescue.
 Zaza produced the film along with Abdul Rahman Abdulfattah and Mattar Productions, in partnership with Al Jazeera's digital platform Al Jazeera 360.
-Tonko Bossen was the director of photography, and the score was composed by Rami Al Maghrbel.
+Tonko Bossen was the director of photography, Klaudia Schenkels was responsible for production design, Quincy Vlijtig worked as sound designer, and the score was composed by Rami Al Maghrbel.
 The film had the support of Rajab's mother.

 Zaza followed the news about Rajab's death, and the image of her smiling face and the wreath of flowers on her head (from a photo that circulated at the time) haunted him in his dreams.
 10 years prior to working on the film, Zaza had fled from Syria to the Netherlands to escape the war.
 He later studied at the Netherlands Film Academy and became a filmmaker.
 "I am not a military and not a politician.
 I'm a filmmaker.
 I had to do something from my position," Zaza said about his decision to make Close Your Eyes Hind.
 Zaza called his college friend, a cameraman, and said, "I'm making a movie about Gaza and we're going to work on it unpaid, are you going to join us?", and his friend agreed, along with three other people, although it was difficult to get funding for the film at the time because even the mention of the word "Gaza" was enough to stop a project and only Israel's side was heard.
-Zaza then started working on the screenplay and collected all the articles about Rajab's death and studied them.
+Zaza then started working on the screenplay, collected all the articles about Rajab's death, and studied them.
 He also contacted Rajab's mother and other members of her family, as well as the employee from the Palestine Red Crescent Society who spoke to Rajab on the phone and witnessed her last moments.